osx86-ijb/ASUS_TUF_B450-Pro_Gaming_-_OC_EFI/README.md

-# ASUS TUF B450-Pro Gaming - OpenCore 0.7.0 - Catalina / Big Sur bootable
+# ASUS TUF B450-Pro Gaming - OpenCore 0.7.0 - Catalina / Big Sur

 This is the OpenCore 0.7.0 EFI files needed to boot macOS Catalina and Big Sur on the ASUS TUF B450-Pro Gaming Motherboard.